NE 130th St & NE 125th St Mobility and Safety Project

 - Parking restrictions near the project area for material and equipment storage

-- Potential impacts to bus stops.
+- Impacts to bus stops.
 Please visit King County Metro’s Service Advisories page for current route and stop information.

 Detour Map